chocolatey/choco-wiki/How-To-Setup-Offline-Installation.md

 From the machine with internet access:

 1. Open PowerShell.exe as an administrative shell.
 You can type "Windows Key + X + A" (Windows 8+ - when that comes up if it is cmd.exe, simply type `powershell` to get into it).
+NONADMIN: Just open a PowerShell console with "Windows Key + X" and choose the non-admin version of cmd or PowerShell.
 1. Type `cd /` and hit enter.
 1. Type `New-Item -Path "$env:SystemDrive\choco-setup" -ItemType Directory -Force` and enter followed by `cd choco-setup` and enter.
 1. In `c:\choco-setup`, type `New-Item -Path "$env:SystemDrive\choco-setup\files" -ItemType Directory -Force` and press enter.
 1. In `c:\choco-setup`, type `New-Item -Path "$env:SystemDrive\choco-setup\packages" -ItemType Directory -Force` and press enter.
 1. Type `cd packages` and press enter.
+1. NONADMIN (**only**): We'll need to redirect Chocolatey not to install to the default location.
+Run `$env:ChocolateyInstall="$env:ProgramData\chocoportable"` and press enter.
 1. Now run `Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))` (this will get Chocolatey installed and it is what you see at https://chocolatey.org/install).
 It also makes choco available in that current shell.
 If you run into proxy issues here, please see [[installing Chocolatey behind a proxy server|Proxy-Settings-for-Chocolatey]].
 1. C4B / MSP / TRIAL: Obtain the `chocolatey.license.xml` from the email sent from the Chocolatey team and save the license file to `c:\choco-setup\files` so we can use it here and on the offline machines.
 1. TRIAL: grab a copy of the two nupkgs from the email.
 If you don't have that email with the download links, request it from whoever provided you the trial license.
 Save those two packages to `c:\choco-setup\packages`.